Has the design been finalized?

 Currently, there are technologies available that create a pattern on the glass that the birds can recognize to avoid colliding with the building.

 We will be looking to all avenues for contributions for the project, including federal and provincial funding, partnerships, loans and philanthropic donations.
 The project will also require the engagement of the entire McGill community, including students, faculty and alumni.

 There is no set frame to begin construction, which will progress as funding becomes available.
 The goal of the Feasibility Study was to create a prudent but ambitious aspirational vision.
 We now have clear data about the limitations of the current Library and a roadmap that establishes where we need to go to provide the services to match the evolving needs of McGill’s exceptional students.

-The Feasibility Study proposes three specific phases to renovate the Library.
+The project proposes three specific phases to renovate the Library.
 How binding is order to the planning structure?

 Though the construction could be completed in one fell swoop, the more realistic scenario is that it will be implemented in phases as funding becomes available.
 The Feasibility Study’s proposed ordering is 1.
-Building the Automated Storage and Retrieval System, 2.
+Building a collection management facility (location tbc), 2.
 Rebuilding Redpath Library Building, and 3.
 Renovating McLennan Library Building.
 However, the order of those phases could be shifted based on preferences; for example, if the University sees the rebuilt Redpath Library Building as a signature on-campus structure, it could be implemented as the first phase.

 Will the Library be closed during construction?